mesarcik/RFI-NLN/README.md

-# RFI mitigation using novelty detection in autoencoders
+# Learning to detect radio frequency intereference in radio astronomy without seeing it
-A repository containing the implementation of the paper entitled "//////"
+A repository containing the implementation of the paper entitled "Learning to detect radio frequency intereference in radio astronomy without seeing it "

 **NOTE mention AOFLAGGER**